stereobooster/diamondback-ruby/README.md

 # DRuby [![Travis](https://img.shields.io/travis/stereobooster/diamondback-ruby.svg)](https://travis-ci.org/stereobooster/diamondback-ruby)

 ## Vision
-- It is suppose to be practical project rather than purely academical.
+- It is supposed to be a practical project rather than purely academical.
 To do this it should provide easy to install ruby gems (without requiring OCaml or C libs).
-This is doable, see how Flow compiles binaries for each platform and uploads to github and npm.
+This is doable, see how Flow compiles binaries for each platform and uploads to GitHub and npm.
 - Everything that can be checked statically should be checked statically without dynamic check duplications.
-Statical type check should not have any negative impact on performance, like this happens in [rdl](https://github.com/plum-umd/rdl) without `wrap: false`.
+Statical type check should not have any negative impact on performance like this happens in [rdl](https://github.com/plum-umd/rdl) without `wrap: false`.
-- Type-checker should be usable without modifying code, like Flow does.
+- Type-checker should be usable without modifying code like Flow does.
 Thought it can be not that effective in finding type errors without provided type signatures.
 - There should be type signatures for standard libraries and top gems.
 Signatures should live in separate repository, so they can be reused by other projects, like [rdl](https://github.com/plum-umd/rdl) or [typed.rb](https://github.com/antoniogarrote/typed.rb) or [ruby 3 ;)](https://bugs.ruby-lang.org/issues/9999).
-Also we can hope that community will contribute type signature, like in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+Also, we can hope that community will contribute type signature, like in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
 - Errors should be clear and helpful, [like in elm](http://elm-lang.org/blog/compiler-errors-for-humans).

 ## TODO
 - fix tests
-- write installation instruction for syck on linux.
+- write installation instruction for syck on Linux.
 - fix ruby parser to support ruby 2.3, it works with 1.8 now
-- setup appveyor
+- setup Appveyor
 - fix warnings and reverse `-warn-error` flag
 - install to local dir instead of global
-- setup distribution of gems from continuous integration, like Flow does
+- setup distribution of gems from continuous integration, like Flow, does
 - update dypgen, use [opam package](http://opam.ocaml.org/packages/dypgen/) instead of embedded version
 - update to use OUnit2
-- create opam package file
+- create an opam package file
 - can we reuse [ruby/spec](ruby/spec) to generate type signatures?
 - can we get type signatures from [ActiveRecord schema file](http://api.rubyonrails.org/classes/ActiveRecord/Schema.html), or [virtus](https://github.com/solnic/virtus), or [dry-types](http://dry-rb.org/gems/dry-types/)?
 - can we reuse type signatures to improve speed by providing this info to JIT compiler?